Boonstra/Slideshow/readme.txt

 *   Implemented a new algorithm for randomizing slides.
 *   Slideshow can now wait for a slide to load before showing it.
 *   Fixed: The 'Enable responsiveness' setting disappeared when disabling the 'Show title and description' option.
-*   Added Turkish translation by İlker Akdoğan.
+*   Added Turkish translation, thanks to İlker Akdoğan.
-*   Added Polish translation by Wicher Wiater.
+*   Added Polish translation, thanks to Wicher Wiater.
-*   Added Finnish translation by an anonymous supporter.
+*   Added Finnish translation.
-*   Updated French translation by Romain Sandri.
+*   Updated French translation, thanks to Romain Sandri.
-*   Added Portuguese translation by Filipe Catraia.
+*   Added Portuguese translation, thanks to Filipe Catraia.
-*   Added Persian translation by W3Design.
+*   Added Persian translation, thanks to W3Design.
-*   Added Italian translation by Tecnikgeek.
+*   Added Italian translation, thanks to Tecnikgeek.
-*   Added Japanese translation by Michihide Hotta.
+*   Added Japanese translation, thanks to Michihide Hotta.

 = 2.2.11 =
 *   Fixed: The slideshow script loaded the YouTube API twice.
 *   Fixed: Floating the slideshow resulted in it having no width, therefore being invisible.
 *   Fixed: Sites that don't support URL data weren't able to load a slideshow's stylesheet correctly.
 *   Fixed: Slideshow randomly disappeared in Internet Explorer 8 when absolute positioning was used.
-*   Added Swedish translation by Åke Isacsson.
+*   Added Swedish translation, thanks to Åke Isacsson.
-*   Added Hebrew translation by Eli Segev.
+*   Added Hebrew translation, thanks to Eli Segev.

 = 2.2.10 =
 *   Fixed: Auto margin combined with a fixed width will no longer break slideshow's responsiveness.